Here’s a link to the full review of my book, Deep Agroecology.

 This is a link to a Youtube recording of slides I created for an online seminar presented to a large group for KAIL (Kuncup Padang Ilalang) in Indonesia, Earth Day 2021.
 I invite you to check it out.
 The slides tell this important story in a concise, colorful way.

 Although the first audience for this presentation is the people of Indonesia, the points I share about the context, purpose, and promise of Community Supported Agriculture (CSA) are important, and universally relevant.
 The full 1.5 hour seminar, including both the slides and voice recording, is also available via this link on Youtube.

 Colossal change is well underway locally and globally.
-If your eyes open then of course you recognize the forces and patterns of upheaval fully at work in uncountable ways.
+If your eyes are open, then of course you see the forces and patterns of upheaval fully at work in uncountable ways.
 The paper cited below from the UN’s Food and Agriculture Organization (FAO) sends this message resoundingly and with yet more data.

 In response to the global reality we share, the challenge for all is to create and sustain life systems that not only survive the storm of changes, but also establish an array of models for stable, healthy, spiritually uplifted local and global cultures.
 Farms and food are the foundation of our relationship with Earth.